-If you are planning on going to study in the world’s second most populated country, there are things you may not know about the country.
+If you are planning on studying in India, the world’s second most populated country, there are things you may not know about the country.
 Before you decide on moving to India to study, here are 25 things you probably did not know about studying in India.

 PRESS PLAY: The Top 10 Easiest Countries to Immigrate To!